dotnet/tye/docs/schema.md

 **application**: The *whole* application, (usually) includes multiple services.
 Maps conceptually to a `tye.yaml` or a `.sln`.

 **service**: An individual project, container, or process.
-Part of an appliction.
+Part of an application.

 **project**: A kind of service, specified by a buildable and runnable .NET project.